Educational and Professional Background

 • External Ph.D. and M.S.
 Committee Member for Several Universities

-• Active involvement in Senior Design Classes
+• Active involvement in Senior Design Classes as project mentor

 • Numerous other committee assignments in past